agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 there here, but I barely see myself complaining.
 There is a high degree of autonomy and I have a personal stake in the situation.
 I should definitely try it out with some decent skill or always be on the lookout for some opportunities.

-6.
+I am not worried about it.
+I am sure it would be a great journey.
+7/10.

 I am not worried about it though!